shuowencs/Robust-Score-Test/README.md

-6/3/2020 Shuowen Chen and Hiroaki Kaido
+6/25/2020 Shuowen Chen and Hiroaki Kaido

 This readme file describes the matlab code for project "Robust Score Test for Incomplete Models with Nuisance Parameters".

+The main program for application is application.m.
+Auxiliary functions are (1) rmleapp.m: functions for first step nuisance parameter estimations; (2) statapp.m: function for computing sup test statistic (3) lhsscale.m: function that implements Latin hypercube sampling to generate multiple starting points.

+Notes: to implement L-BFGS-M for the first step estimation, need to download and compile mexfiles from Stephen Becker's GitHub website.
+The data we use is from Kline and Tamer (2016, QE), which is available from QE website.
+For copyright concern we don't provide it here.

-The current main program is debugging.m.
+The current main program for Monte Carlo simulation is debugging.m.
 The program serves two purposes:
 1. Check the performance of estimated nuisance parameter
 2. Check the performance of the simulated test statstic (using either the true nuisance parameter or the first step estimand)